GemsNY

 “Wait for the ring; it is strong, it has a magic of might”- Edith Nesbit

-The two main ring settings are prong and bezel settings.
 Both have their own pros and cons and their own unique style.
 The best setting for a customer will depend on the size, cut and type of centerstone, as well as the personal style preference of its wearer.
 Let’s learn about both the ring settings – prong and bezel – and then you can decide which one you should choose.

+If you are confused between the prong and bezel setting, let’s first explain the prong setting first.
 Prongs are the most popular settings for rings.
 The simplest prong settings are 4 metal pins, equally sized and spaced around the centerstone.
 The prongs are snug to the centerstone, gripping it almost like a claw to ensure stability and prevent damage.

-Prong Ring
+Prong Ring with a blue sapphire

 Drawbacks